 It is difficult to separate Strindberg’s life from his work.
 He believed a writer’s work reflected the life the writer led.
 His literary development largely followed the twists and turns of his private life, including the crises arising from his marriage break-ups and political controversies.

 Johan August Strindberg was born on January 22, 1849.
 He would later claim that his childhood was one of poverty and neglect but the family was not poor.
 His father was a shipping agent who married his housekeeper.
 They had eight children.
 Strindberg’s mother died young, and relations with his father were strained.
 After a violent quarrel in 1876, father and son never saw each other again.

-Following graduation from senior high school in 1867, Strindberg led a nomadic life.
-He worked as a school teacher and tutor, studied medicine, tried to become an actor — all to no avail.
+Following graduation from upper secondary school in 1867, Strindberg led a nomadic life.
+He worked as a school teacher and tutor, studied medicine, tried to become an actor – all to no avail.
 At Uppsala University, where he studied on and off, people found him insufferable given his constant desire to antagonize teachers.
 However, he was considered to have promise as a writer.
-He worked for a while as a journalist at Dagens Nyheter, Sweden’s largest morning newspaper, and as an assistant librarian at the Royal Library in Stockholm.
+He worked for a while as a journalist at Dagens Nyheter, Sweden’s largest morning newspaper, and as an assistant librarian at the Royal Library in

 It was around this time that he met Siri von Essen, his first wife.
 She was a married, upper-class Swedish-speaking Finn with acting ambitions.
 Their love was stormy, veering between lust and hatred.
 After many ups and downs, the couple married in 1877.